Posted on January 12, 2019

 Recruiters have been getting resumes for decades from ‘out-of-the-box thinkers’ and ‘team-players.’
 Overused phrases like ‘detail-oriented’ or ‘excellent communication skills’ are not likely to impress anyone either.
 Neither are lines that begin with ‘responsible for’ or ‘my duties included…’ Your resume must tell a story, not just provide a list of job duties and dates.

-A common resume giveaway that it’s been a while since you’ve been a job seeker is including ‘references available upon request.’
+A common resume giveaway that it’s been a while since you’ve been a job seeker is including ‘references available upon request' at the bottom of your resume.
 Also, don’t insert two spaces after a period; it’s not needed in the digital age and a sure sign you learned to type on a typewriter.
-Don’t include http://www before a website name or label an internet address.
-We’re all familiar with the web by now so it will just look like your skills haven’t been updated since ‘98.
+Don’t include http://www before a website name or label an internet address; we’re all familiar with the web by now so it will just look like your skills haven’t been updated since ‘98.

 Did you know that even your email address can make you look outmoded?
 Don’t use revealing numbers like your birth or graduation year in your email address, and avoid an AOL, Hotmail or Yahoo email address on your resume.
 (I’m looking at you MaryJane68@aol.com) Those services are considered outdated.
 Instead create a Gmail address with your first and last name.
 If your name is common, use your middle name, initial, occupation or town.
 Example: firstname.lastname@example.org, email@example.com.